- 295 views

-Rioja is synonymous to wine in Spain.
-The proud product of Rioja wine region, the famous wine usually accompanies Spain’s culinary offerings — think tapas.
-So, when on a trip to Spain, it is only fair to get to know Spain’s wine capital.
-Located in northern Spain, Rioja wine region is a school of wine making, even boasting a museum dedicated to wine and its relationship with man.
+Rioja is synonymous with Spanish wine.
+The proud product of the Rioja wine region, this famous wine named for the region usually accompanies Spain’s well-known culinary offerings — tapas.
+So, while on a trip to Spain, it is only fair to get to know Spain’s wine capital.
+Located in northern Spain, Rioja wine region is a school of wine making, even boasting a museum dedicated to wine and its relationship with people.
 When here, learn how a blend of Tempranillo and Garnacha grapes end up becoming a glass of rich, bright, and aromatic rioja.
 Spend your days hopping from one bodega to another, explore the wine towns, marvel at the architecture, and sip some delicious wines in between.

 Wine lovers should at least take two days to explore the area.
 Here is a guide on how you can do that.
 Check out our picks for the 5 must-visit wineries (AKA bodegas) and treat your taste buds to Spain’s most exclusive wines: